-Celebrating 11 years of Restart a Heart Day
+Celebrating 12 years of Restart a Heart Day

+STARE AMBULANCE

+S RESTART P

+RESTART A HEART DAY

+16 October 2025

+#restartaheart hero

 Information for Schools

 Dear Lifesavers

-Thank you for registering to take part in Restart a Heart Day on Wednesday 16 October 2024 when we will celebrate 11 years of our life-saving campaign.
+Thank you for registering to take part in Restart a Heart Day on Thursday 16 October 2025 when we will celebrate 12 years of our life-saving campaign.
 You will be joining secondary schools and colleges across Yorkshire to provide cardiopulmonary resuscitation (CPR) training to students in the largest event of its kind.

 Today, if you suffer a cardiac arrest out of hospital in the UK, you have less than a one in 10 chance of surviving.
 In places such as Norway where CPR is more widely taught, it is as high as four in 10.

 There are several other key factors to this success, such as increasing the number of public access defibrillators in the community but getting members of the public to initiate CPR before the arrival of an ambulance is crucial.

 Yorkshire Ambulance Service has some of the best survival rates in the country from patients who suffer an out-of-hospital cardiac arrest, and this is partly due to a higher-than-average bystander CPR rate.
 We would like that to be as high as places such as Stavanger in Norway where it is 75% and, with your help and the fact that CPR, defibrillator awareness and basic first aid is now part of the National Curriculum, we believe this is possible.

 While we offer this training free of charge, we would ask you to consider fundraising or making a donation to the Yorkshire Ambulance Service (YAS) Charity which helps to fund the event.

 Thank you once again for your involvement; we're sure you and your pupils will have a really memorable day.

 Kindest regards,

-J. Cory
+J. Corry

-Jason Carlyon

-Community Engagement Manager

-Yorkshire Ambulance Service
+Jason Carlyon Community Engagement Manager Yorkshire Ambulance Service

+"The students and staff were so positive about their Restart a Heart Day experience and feel much more confident about giving CPR.
+Days like these are the days students remember long after they have left school."
+Temple Moor High School